Trump backs down from his ultimatum and accepts a ceasefire in Iran

 No hay anuncios

-Tel Aviv is endangering the nascent ceasefire, but Trump is already talking about peace.
-In a post after the announcement, Trump celebrated the milestone as "a great day for world peace" and hastened to say that "the US will help with the recovery of transit in the Strait of Hormuz."
+Tel Aviv is endangering the incipient ceasefire, but Trump is already talking about peace.
+In a post after the announcement, Trump celebrated the milestone as "a great day for world peace" and rushed to say that "the US will help with the recovery of transit in the Strait of Hormuz", where according to the International Maritime Organization some two thousand merchant ships are trapped.
 "They've had enough!
 There will be a lot of positive action!
 A lot of money will be made.
-Iran can begin the reconstruction process.
-We will load all sorts of supplies and will "just be around" to make sure everything goes well," he wrote on Truth Social.
-And he topped it off with the assertion that "this could be the Golden Age of the Middle East."
+Iran can start the reconstruction process.
+We will load supplies of all kinds and we will simply be around to make sure everything goes well," he wrote on Truth Social.
+And he finished it off with the assertion that "this could be the golden age of the Middle East."
+Markets reacted with gains and oil fell after the ceasefire announcement.

-Despite the agreement, shortly after the ceasefire was announced, countries in the Persian Gulf - including Kuwait, the United Arab Emirates, Qatar, and Israel - have continued to register missile and drone attacks.
-It is unclear whether this is a violation of the pause by Iran or that the information was still reaching the rest of the Iranian forces through the chain of command.
-Beyond the army, the ayatollahs' regime also has the Revolutionary Guard, which acts as a separate, decentralized body that only obeys the supreme leader.
+Despite the agreement, the Persian Gulf countries – including Kuwait, the United Arab Emirates, Qatar, and Israel – have continued to register missile and drone attacks.
+It is not clear whether this is a violation of the pause by Iran or whether the information was still reaching the rest of the Iranian forces through the chain of command, which have been acting decentrally for weeks due to the strategy of the United States and Israel to eliminate central command.
+Beyond the army, the ayatollahs' regime also has the Revolutionary Guard, which acts as a separate body.

 Cargando